afitterling/secure-chat/README.md

-# a full fledged api as docker app written in python
+# a secure chat client api